-Organisational behaviour & psychology, particularly the discrete emotions in the workplace and the implications that emotions generate to management members
+Organisational behaviour & psychology, particularly the discrete emotions in the workplace and the implications that emotions generate to organisational members.

-M. Antoniadou, M. Crowder, S. Jim (2020).
+M. Antoniadou, M. Crowder, J. Stewart (2020).
 Going beyond the academic profession: expanding the parameters of academia.
-In: An Introduction to Modern Academic Life'.
+In: Modern Day Challenges in Academia: Time for a Change.
 Edgard Elgar,

 M. Antoniadou From euphoria to letting go: the process of adaptation of international academics in UK’s Higher Education.
-In: An Introduction to Modern Academic Life.
+In: Modern Day Challenges in Academia: Time for a Change.
 Edward Elgar Publishing,

 M. Mouratidou, C. Atkinson, B. Lupton, M. Antoniadou (2015).
 Exploring careers in austerity through the lens of the KCM: the case of the Hellenic Public Sector.
 University of Portsmouth, 8/9/2015.